15H AGO

 • Take breaks: It can be difficult to channel your energy into other activities when a highly anticipated event only takes place over a weekend, but don’t let betting on this event consume your entire Thursday-Sunday schedule.
 Be sure to take breaks and engage in other social activities to maintain balance.

-• Seek help if needed: If you find yourself becoming preoccupied with betting, it may be time to assess your gambling behaviors by taking a self-assessment or seeking professional support.
-There are many free resources and support options for those who may be struggling with gambling issues.
+• Seek help if needed: If you find yourself becoming preoccupied with betting, it may be time to assess your gambling behaviors by speaking with a specialist.
+There are many resources and specialized treatment options for those who may be struggling with gambling-related challenges, including from our partners at Birches Health.

-Is it legal to bet on the U.S. Open in North Carolina?
+Is it legal to bet on the U.S. Open in New York?

-Since its launch three months ago, legal online and retail sports betting have been available in North Carolina, but with specific regulations and limitations.
-If you are located in the host state of this year’s U.S. Open or plan on attending the event, betting on the U.S. Open is permitted at the eight sportsbooks currently licensed in the state.
-Make sure to place your bets through legal and regulated platforms to ensure your safety and security.
+New York has offered regulated online betting for more than four years.
+If you are located in the host state of this year’s U.S. Open or plan on attending the event, betting on the U.S. Open is permitted at the online sportsbooks currently licensed in the state.
+If you do bet, be sure to place your wagers through legal and regulated platforms only - to ensure your safety and security.

 Where else is it legal to bet on golf?

-Sports betting has expanded significantly in the United States, with 38 states and Washington, D.C. having legalized it in some form.
-That includes 30 locations where online/mobile sports betting is available too.
+Sports betting has expanded significantly in the United States, with 39 states and Washington, D.C. having legalized it in some form.
+Over 30 locations now offer online/mobile sports betting, allowing users to place bets from their phones or computers.
 Each state has its own regulations, so it's important to check the specific laws in your area.

-The locations with mobile sports betting include: Arizona, Arkansas, Colorado, Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia, Washington, D.C., West Virginia and Wyoming.
+The locations with mobile sports betting include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia, Washington D.C., West Virginia and Wyoming.

-The states that only have in-person sports betting are: Delaware, Mississippi, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Washington and Wisconsin.
+The states that only have in-person retail sports betting are: Mississippi, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Washington and Wisconsin.

 Problem gambling resources, care and treatment

-If you or someone you know may be struggling with problem gambling, numerous resources are available to help.
-Birches Health offers virtual clinical care tailored to your individual needs, often covered by insurance or state government funding.
-A full team of specially trained, licensed therapists can evaluate the potential issues and create custom care plans if needed.
+If you or someone you know may be struggling with problem gambling, support resources are available to help.
+Birches Health offers specialized gambling addiction recovery programs, with costs usually covered by insurance or state funding for eligible residents.
+A nationwide team of specially trained, licensed therapists can help individuals on their path to recovery.

 If in-person group support is preferred, Gamblers Anonymous offers hundreds of meetings across the country.